JonnyRed/VSCode/README.md

 # Jupyter

 Jupyter description in VScode is described well in [VScode Jupyter documentation][].
-Custom notebook diffing is especial interesting
+Custom __notebook diffing__ is especial interesting

+# cSpell
+Add words to the dictionary by right clicking on the word and selecting `Add to dictionary` and `Add to workspace dictionary`

+Seems I can only add words to cspell.json by right clicking on the word and selecting

 # Micropython source
 The `.env` can be used to specify the origin of source files is as follows